We may earn money or products from the companies mentioned in this post.

 The most important thing here is to be easy with yourself.
 Don’t wrestle your own mind back to your subject of focus.
 This gives us an opportunity to be gentle with ourselves.
 Do not judge yourself for your wandering mind.
 We’re all human people. 😉 This practice will help bring steadiness and focus to your mind, as long as you practice consistently.

 Seriously.
 Dharana is the single most important activity to do daily.
-You and your family will thank yourself for it.
+You and your family will be thankful that you started a meditation practice.